zmk81096/efishery_task/README.md

 #### How to run this automation
 1. Clone this repo

-2. Open in your code editor
+2. Open this project in your code editor

 3. Run this command in the code editor terminal `robot -d "report" ./tests-web/search.robot`